wuyang1002431655/tango_with_django_19/manuscript/chapter6-models-templates-views.md

-The HTML code example again demonstrates how we utilise the data passed to the template via its context.
-We make use of the `category_name` variable and our `category` and `pages` objects.
-If `category` is not defined within our template context, the category was not found within the database, and a friendly error message is displayed stating this fact.
-If the opposite is true, we then proceed to check for `pages`.
-If `pages` is undefined or contains no elements, we display a message stating there are no pages present.
-Otherwise, the pages within the category are presented in a HTML list.
+The HTML code example again demonstrates how we utilise the data passed to the template via its context through the tags `{{ }}`.
+We access the `category_name` variable, `category` and `pages` objects.

+If the `category` exists, then we check to see if there are any pages in the category.
+If so, we iterate through the pages using the `{% for page in pages %}` template tags.
 For each page in the `pages` list, we present their `title` and `url` attributes.
+This is displayed in an unordered HTML list (denoted by the `<ul>` tags).
+If you are not too familiar with HTML then check out the [HTML Tutorial by W3Schools.com](http://www.w3schools.com/html/) to learn more about the different tags.

-I> ###Note on Conditional Tags
+I> ###Note on Conditional Template Tags
 I>
 I> The Django template conditional tag - `{% if %}` - is a really neat I> way of determining the existence of an object within the template's